can-lehmann/owlkettle/docs/widgets.md

 renderable Expander of BaseWidget
 ```

-Container that shows or hides its child depending on whether it is expanded/collapsed
+Container that shows or hides its child depending on whether it is expanded/collapsed.

 ###### Fields

 - All fields from [BaseWidget](#BaseWidget)
-- `label: string` Sets the clickable header of the Expander.
+- `label: string` The clickable header of the Expander.
 Overwritten by `labelWidget` if it is provided via adder.
-- `labelWidget: Widget` Sets the clickable header of the Expander.
+- `labelWidget: Widget` The clickable header of the Expander.
 Overwrites `label` if provided.
-- `expanded: bool = false` Determines whether the Expander body is shown (expanded = true) or not (expanded = false)
+- `expanded: bool = false` Determines whether the body of the Expander is shown
-- `child: Widget` Determines the body of the Expander.
+- `child: Widget` Determines the body of the Expander
 - `resizeToplevel: bool = false`
 - `useMarkup: bool = false`
 - `useUnderline: bool = false`